jibanCat/DigitalHumanities/Han-Ji/README.md

 ## (Ongoing) SongShu (宋書) Organizer

-- The `SongShu.py` was also designed as a wrapper of `Book.py` class.
+- The `SongShu.py` was also designed as a wrapper of `Book.py` class.
 SongShu organizer separated every pieces of works into passages.

 ```python
 from SongShu import SongShu